drhayes/drhayes.io/src/now.md

 Experimenting with Go and [Charm][].
 Is it possible to love a startup because of their TUI libraries?
 I'm living proof.

+Playing with a [LunarVim](https://www.lunarvim.org/) config for my preferred editor.
+It's very nice, mostly takes the pain out of neovim config.

 ## Music

 ON REPEAT: "Hard Times" by Paramore.